eoscanada/eos-bios/README.md

 * reset the storage upon boot
 * write some `config.ini` bits and restart your node
 * update a `genesis.json` file remotely, and kickstart the node

+See `hooks.go`

+WARNING: you are on the hook (ha ha) to do any input validation.
+If a rogue BP writes an exploit to the `Kickstart data`, it could execute things on your infrastructure if you haven't checked your things.
+`eos-bios` will validate as much as possible its inputs, but be mindful on your end.